naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 B. A port that is determined to have the lowest path cost to the root bridge and placed in a forwarding state for a network segment
 C. A port that is determined to have the highest path cost to the root bridge and placed in a blocking state for a network segment
 D. A port that is determined to have the highest cost to the network segment and placed in a forwarding state

+A:- A, The designated port is the port with the lowest cost of the redundant links to the network segment.

+137. How is the bridge ID calculated for PVST+?
+- A. The bridge ID is a 4-byte bridge priority, a 12-byte sys-id-ext, and a 6-byte MAC address.
+- B. The bridge ID is a 4-byte bridge priority and sys-id-ext and a 6- byte MAC address.
+- C. The bridge ID is a 4-bit bridge priority, a 12-bit sys-id-ext, and a 6-byte MAC address.
+- D. The bridge ID is a 4-bit bridge priority, a 12-bit sys-id-ext, and an 8-byte IP address.

+A:- PVST+ bridge ID comprises a 4-bit bridge priority calculated in blocks of 4096, a 12-bit sys-ext-id that is the VLAN ID for the segment and a 6 byte MAC address for the switch.

+138. What is the default bridge priority for all STP switches?
+- A. Bridge priority of 8,192
+- B. Bridge priority of 16,384
+- C. Bridge priority of 32,768
+- D. Bridge priority of 65,526

+A:- C.

+139. Which is a correct statement about bridge port roles in STP?
+- A. A designated port is always in a blocking state.
+- B. Every switch, including the root bridge, must have at least one designated port.
+- C. Every switch, excluding the root bridge, must have at least one non-designated port.
+- D. All ports on the root bridge are in a designated port state.

+A:- D, the root bridge always has all of its ports in a designated mode or forwarding mode.

+140. Which is a correct statement about backup ports in RSTP?
+- A. A backup port receives BPDUs from another port on the same switch and therefore can replace the designated port if it fails.
+- B. A backup port receives BPDUs from another switch and therefore can replace the designated port if it fails.
+- C. A backup port is always placed in a forwarding state.
+- D. A backup port receives BPDUs from another switch and therefore can replace the root port if it fails.

+A:- A, a backup port is a port in a discarding state.
+It receives BPDUs from another port on the same switch.
+If the forwarding port fails, then the backup port will become designated so that connectivity to the segment can be restored.

+141. What is the default wait time for STP convergence to complete?
+A. Convergence takes 60 seconds to complete.
+B. Convergence takes 5 seconds to complete.
+C. Convergence takes 30 seconds to complete.
+D. Convergence takes 50 seconds to complete.
+142. When a computer is connected to an interface with STP enabled in default mode, which is the correct order of the port transitions?
+A. Listening, learning, blocking, forwarding B. Forwarding, listening, learning, blocking C. Blocking, listening, learning, forwarding D. Blocking, learning, listening, forwarding
+143. Which statement describes an STP port that is placed into a blocking state?
+A. When a port is placed into a blocking state, it blocks all frames, including BPDUs.
+B. When a port is placed into a blocking state, it blocks redundant frames, excluding BPDUs.
+C. When a port is placed into a blocking state, it blocks all frames, excluding BPDUs.
+D. When a port is placed into a blocking state, it blocks redundant frames, including BPDUs.
+144. When a computer is connected to an interface with RSTP enabled in default mode, which is the correct order of the port transitions?
+A. Discarding, learning, blocking, forwarding B. Discarding, listening, forwarding
+C. Blocking, listening, learning, forwarding D. Discarding, learning, forwarding
+145. In RSTP, which port mode replaces the blocking and listening port states?
+A. Discarding B. Learning C. Forwarding D. Backup